-This web site collects articles, fiction, and other materials maintained by Andy Oram.
+This web site collects articles and other materials written or maintained by Andy Oram.

 I write and edit works about many aspects of computing, ranging in size from blog postings to full-length books.
 For many years I worked as an editor at O’Reilly & Associates, a highly respected book publisher and technology information provider.
 My topics there covered a wide range of computer technologies: data science and machine learning, programming languages, Web performance, Internet of Things, databases, free and open source software, and more.
 My editorial output includes the first books ever published commercially in the United States on Linux, the 2001 title Peer-to-Peer (frequently cited in connection with those technologies), and the 2007 title Beautiful Code.
 My modest programming and system administration skills are mostly self-taught.